mpkogli/home-assistant-hyena/README.md

 1. Ensure your e-bike is powered on and within Bluetooth range of your ESPHome proxy device
 2. Navigate to the Home Assistant Integrations page (Settings → Devices & Services)
-3. Click the `+ ADD INTEGRATION` button in the lower right-hand corner
+3. Click the `+ ADD INTEGRATION` button in the lower right-hand corner **I'm not certain this works, as I don't use HACS**
 4. Search for `Hyena E-Bike`
 5. Follow the configuration flow:
    - If your e-bike is in range, it should be automatically discovered